doctrine/mongodb-odm/docs/en/cookbook/blending-orm-and-mongodb-odm.rst

         }
     }

 The `postLoad` method will be invoked after an ORM entity is loaded from the database.
 This allows us to use the `DocumentManager` to set the `$product` property with a reference to the `Product` document with the product id we previously stored.
+Please note, that the event subscriber will be called on postLoad of any given entity that is loaded by doctrine.
+Thus, it is recommended to check for the current entity.

 Working with Products and Orders
 --------------------------------